We help identify your strengths and match them with your market, to build a brand that supports and drives your business.

 I trained to be a teacher, studying English and Catechetics, and spent the next twenty-odd years working with children as young as four, adults as old as seventy and everyone in between!

 In 2008, I added Life and Business coaching as another string to my bow and through this discipline discovered the power of active listening, which I’ve come to see is vital for all business owners when it comes to understanding what their customer truly values in their offer.

 Which brings us back to 2012, when I was looking for opportunities to put to work the range of skills I’d built up over the previous twenty-five years.
 The answer, as is often the case, lay very close to home.
-I had been following Islandbridge’s trajectory with interest for years, and the unique branding building Gerard had devised fitted perfectly with my understanding of how we relate to and do business with each other.
+I had been following Islandbridge’s trajectory with interest for years, and the unique brand-building approach to business strategy that Gerard had devised fitted perfectly with my understanding of how we relate to and do business with each other.